A Survey on Video Diffusion Models: Video Generation

 Similarly, LAVIE~\cite{lavie} employs a cascaded video diffusion model composed of three stages: a base T2V stage, a temporal interpolation stage, and a video super-resolution stage.
 Furthermore, it validates that the process of joint image-video fine-tuning can yield high-quality and creative outcomes.

-Show-1~\cite{show1} first introduces the fusion of pixel-based~\cite{deepfloyd} and latent-based~\cite{stablediffusion} diffusion models for T2V generation.
-Its framework comprises four distinct stages, with the initial three operating at a low resolution pixel-level: key frame generation, frame interpolation, and super resolution.
-Notably, pixel-level stages can generate videos with precise text alignment.
-The fourth stage is composed of a latent super-resolution module, which offers a cost-effective means of enhancing video resolution.
+Show-1~\cite{show1} introduces the fusion of pixel-based~\cite{deepfloyd} and latent-based~\cite{stablediffusion} diffusion models for T2V generation.
+Its framework has four stages: key frame generation, frame interpolation, and super-resolution at a low-resolution pixel level, followed by a latent super-resolution module to enhance video resolution cost-effectively.
+Pixel-level stages ensure precise text alignment in the videos.
+Latent-level stage offers a cost-effective means of enhancing video resolution.

 $\bullet$ \textbf{Noise Prior Exploration} While most of the methods mentioned denoising each frame independently through diffusion models, VideoFusion~\cite{videofusion} stands out by considering the content redundancy and temporal correlations among different frames.
 Specifically, it decomposes the diffusion process using a shared base noise for each frame and residual noise along the temporal axis.
 This noise decomposition is achieved through two co-training networks.
-Such approach is introduced to ensure consistency in generating frame motion, although it may lead to limited diversity.
-Furthermore, the paper shows that employing T2I backbones like DALLE-2~\cite{dalle2} for training T2V models accelerates convergence, but its text embedding might face challenges in understanding long temporal sequences of text.
+Such an approach is introduced to ensure consistency in generating frame motion, although it may lead to limited diversity.
+Furthermore, the paper shows that employing T2I backbones~\cite{dalle2} for training T2V models accelerates convergence, but its text embedding might face challenges in understanding long temporal sequences of text.

 PYoCo~\cite{pyoco} acknowledges that directly extending the image noise prior to video can yield suboptimal outcomes in T2V tasks.
 As a solution, it intricately devises a video noise prior and fine-tune the eDiff-I~\cite{e-diff} model for video generation.
 The proposed noise prior involves sampling correlated noise for different frames within the video.
 The authors validate that the proposed mixed and progressive noise models are better suited for T2V tasks.